Tosta-Mista/DunDef_Linux_Fix/README.md

 ```

 ## Misc :
 I hope this scripts can help somebody.
-Thanks bubylou for your contribution.
+Thanks bubylou for your contribution and improvement.